 What Causes Bad Breath?

 What Is Bad Breath?
+(Halitosis)

 What Causes Bad Breath

-Insufficient Oral and Dental Care
+Insufficient Oral and Dental Hygiene

 What Causes Bad Breath